 BukkitContrib

 Afforess started the BukkitContrib project on the 1st of May 2011.
-BukkitContrib was an extension to Bukkit that could be installed as a plugin, that allowed plugin developers to create things beyond the limits of Bukkit.
+BukkitContrib was an extension to Bukkit that was installed as a plugin, which allowed plugin developers to create things beyond the limits of Bukkit.
 BukkitContrib also published a client mod, that when used would let plugins do things that generally would require mods.
 Plugins written with BukkitContrib could add new sounds, GUIs, and even give the impression of extra items and blocks using textures.
 None of these required installing any client mods beyond BukkitContrib, which was sent data from plugins by the servers that the player joined.
 A plugin that shows off what BukkitContrib was capable of is Sprout, which allows adding infinitely more crops to Minecraft.

 On the 1st of August 2011, BukkitContrib relaunched as Spoutcraft due to Bukkit cracking down on the usage of the Bukkit name in other projects.
 Soon after, sk89q and lahwran planned to make a competitor to Spoutcraft.
 Designs were made for various systems, but the project never went anywhere.
 A few of the designed systems ended up making their way into the WorldEdit API.